Takht-e Soleyman: From Zoroastrian Temple to a World Heritage Site

-Three kilometers to the west of the site, there is a conical, hollow mountain which was shaped thousands of years ago as a result of volcanic activities.
-Locals call it Prison of Solomon and believe that King Solomon put the monsters which had disobeyed him inside the deep crater.
+Three kilometers to the west of Takht-e Soleyman, there is a conical, hollow mountain which was shaped thousands of years ago as a result of volcanic activities.
+Locals call it the Prison of Solomon and believe that King Solomon put the monsters which had disobeyed him inside the deep crater.
 At its summit are the remains of shrines and temples dating back to the first millennium BC.

 Takht-e Soleyman Lake